-The desserts on this page are traditionally identified with the fall harvest.
-Some dishes are truly unique, and you might not have seen them before, yet all are country-style delicious and certain to bring compliments.
+The desserts featured are traditionally identified with the fall harvest.
+Included are healthy vegetable desserts that are truly unique, and you mightn't have seen them before, yet all are farmhouse delicious and certain to earn you compliments.

 Our Americans neighbors look to a Pilgrim feast at Plymouth Plantation, Massachusetts in 1621 as their first Thanksgiving.
 From that time on, Thanksgivings were intermittently held at various locations and dates until 1863, when President Abraham Lincoln proclaimed November 26th a day of Thanksgiving to celebrate a year "filled with the blessings of fruitful fields and healthful skies."

-The American Thanksgiving tends to be more commercialized than Canada's, with a four-day weekend, large sponsored parades, and the televising of professional football games; but for both countries, it's an important family gathering centered around a large meal of roast turkey and stuffing, harvest vegetables, pumpkin pies, fruit and nuts.
-It is generally considered a day set aside to count one's blessings.
+The American Thanksgiving tends to be more commercialized than Canada's, with a four-day weekend, large sponsored parades, and the televising of professional football games.

-Enjoy reading an entertaining family Short Thanksgiving Story containing fond remembrances of a 19th-century New England Thanksgiving Dinner that didn't turn out quite as expected.
+Read an entertaining Thanksgiving Day short story by Mary E. Wilkins that's centered around a 19th century rural New England family's fond remembrances of a Thanksgiving Dinner that didn't turn out quite as they expected.